Telstra Updates on Share Buy-Back Progress - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Telstra Group Limited announced an update on its ongoing share buy-back program, revealing that a total of 56,277,047 shares have been repurchased before the previous day, with an additional 1,549,777 shares bought back on the previous day.
-This buy-back initiative is part of Telstra’s strategy to optimize its capital structure and return value to shareholders, potentially impacting its stock market performance and investor relations.
+Telstra Group Limited has announced an update on its ongoing share buy-back program, reporting the purchase of 1,641,410 ordinary fully paid securities on the previous day, adding to a total of 57,826,824 securities bought back before that day.
+This buy-back initiative is part of Telstra’s strategy to manage its capital structure and return value to shareholders, potentially impacting the company’s stock performance and market perception positively.

 The most recent analyst rating on (AU:TLS) stock is a Hold with a A$5.00 price target.
 To see the full list of analyst forecasts on Telstra Corporation Limited stock, see the AU:TLS Stock Forecast page.